async-profiler/async-profiler/docs/ConverterUsage.md

 [Download](https://github.com/async-profiler/async-profiler/?tab=readme-ov-file#Download)
 section is very similar to `jfrconv`.

-Let's look at an example usage.
+Below is an example usage:

-`java -cp /path/to/jfr-converter.jar --cpu foo.jfr --reverse --title Title`
+`java -cp /path/to/jfr-converter.jar --cpu foo.jfr --reverse --title Application CPU profile`

 As we can see, the only difference lies in how the binary is used.